 We welcome interested students to join in our research.
-Current CCP students may access our opportunities via the “CCP Resources” Canvas site, then click “Faculty Research Participation,” then click the link found under “Connect with Faculty,” and review our investigators’ options that are listed.
+Current CPDG students may access our opportunities via the “CPDG Resources” Canvas site, then click “Faculty Research Participation,” then click the link found under “Connect with Faculty,” and review our investigators’ options that are listed.

 Publications & Presentations